-Applied Academics for Adult Education (AAAE) is designed to provide academic enrichment based upon individualized assessed needs identified from the student's basic skills assessment within the content areas of: Language Arts, Reading, and Mathematics.
+Academic Skills Building (ASB) is designed to provide academic enrichment based upon individualized assessed needs identified from the student's basic skills assessment within the content areas of: Language Arts, Reading, and Mathematics.
 The program is characterized by open entry/open exit, self-paced instructional modules and performance-based evaluation.
 The lab is equipped and designed to provide a comprehensive academic support program through the utilization of technology, multipurpose instructional materials, and classroom resources.
 This program strives to inspire and motivate students to become productive, self-sufficient members of society.